 Connect the UART from the port No 8 on the fuel cell to any serial port on your autopilot.
 See device user manual for details on where to find port No 8.
 Only the GND, UART TX, and UART RX connections are required.
 See the diagram below:

 Enable the fuel cell driver by setting GEN_TYPE to 2.

 Fuel cell telemetry is transmitted over serial.
 The appropriate serial port needs to be configured to receive fuel cell data.
 Set the SERIALX_PROTOCOL parameter to 30 for generator.

 The generator library utilises the battery monitor mavlink messages to display fuel cell telemetry on the ground station.
 Two battery monitor instances are required for one fuel cell.
 One for the fuel tank and another for the battery.
 Set BATTX_MONITOR parameter to 17 for the fuel cells electrical data.
 Set another BATTX_MONITOR parameter to 18 for the hydrogen tank telemetry.

 This fuel cell unit reports tank percentage remaining.
 As such, the following parameter must be set for the tank battery monitor:

 BATTX_CAPACITY = 100 must be set to give a sensible readout of a percentage on the GCS.

-Reboot the flight controller after setting the parameters for the settings to take effect.
+Reboot the autopilot after setting the parameters for the settings to take effect.